chunglim/foolmath/README.md

 % ./a.out
 enter dimension <odd number 1-15>:
 ```
 After running `./a.out`, you will get prompted for an odd number.
-Fill any odd number and press enter.
+Fill any odd number in the given range and press enter.

-Here we start the first one, $3\times3$ matrix contains $9$ elements i.e. $1...9$, so that we fill these numbers into the matrix, then summations of each row, each column and each diagonal line are all equal.
+Here we start the first one, `3 x 3` matrix contains `9` elements i.e. `1...9`, so that we fill these numbers into the matrix, then summations of each row, each column and each diagonal line are all equal.

 ```math
 \begin{array}{rrrcr}